EvaluationContext/daxlib.svg/docs/functions/util/Utils.md

 ---
 title: Utils
-nav_order: 3
+nav_order: 8
 has_children: true
 parent: Functions
 ---

+# Utils

-Functions that are used internally by the library.
+Utility functions used internally by the DaxLib.SVG library.
+These are not typically called directly, but support the main SVG element and style functions.

-`DaxLib.SVG.Util.OptionalCommentElements`
+## Available Utility Functions

+The following functions are available: